-First priority for Permanent Supportive Housing (PSH) is reserved for chronically homeless persons.
+An applicant must be chronically homeless to be considered for PSH.
 To be considered chronically homeless, the Head of Household (HoH) must meet at least one of the specific elements of each of the following criteria:

-- 1. Housing Status - a.
+1. Housing Status

+- a.
 Currently homeless and has been continuously homeless for one year or longer - b.
 Currently homeless and has experienced four or more occasions of homelessness, totaling 12 months or more, in the past three years - c.
-Has been residing in an institutional care facility for fewer than 90 days and his/her housing status was either a. or b. before entering that facility - 2.
-Disability - a.
+Has been residing in an institutional care facility for fewer than 90 days and his/her housing status was either a. or b. before entering that facility

+2. Disability

+- a.
 Developmental Disability - b.
 HIV or AIDS - c.
 Physical, mental, or emotional impairment that meets all of the following criteria: - i.
 Is expected to be of long-continuing or indefinite duration, and - ii.
 Impedes the individual's ability to live independently, and - iii.
 Is such that the ability to live independently could be improved with more suitable housing